benfertig/timestamper/MAC_RUN_AND_BUILD_FROM_SOURCE.md

 * Navigate to the displayed *anaconda3*/*miniconda3* directory from a *Finder* window, disregarding the part of the file path that comes after "anaconda3"/"miniconda3".
 * Your *anaconda3*/*miniconda3* directory may very well be hidden in *Finder*, but you can make *Finder* display hidden files and folders by pressing command+shift+. (command shift dot).
 You can hide these files and folders by pressing the same keys again.
 * Once you have navigated to your *anaconda3*/*miniconda3* folder, enter the folder named "lib"
-* Copy the following three files to your clipboard
+* Copy the following three files to your clipboard:
 ```
 libffi.7.dylib
 libtcl8.6.dylib